CodeWithEmil/CodeWithEmil/README.md

 <hr />
 <br />
-I really hope we can hang out well.
-Thanks for reading! 🚀 🌎
+I really hope we can hang out well!
+Thanks for reading, a! 🚀 🌎